 How to recognize if elder fraud is happening

 Sometimes it can be painfully obvious when fraud has occurred.
-A suddenly empty bank account, or a sweepstakes cheque that never arrived can make it pretty obvious that you’ve been scammed.
-In other cases, the fraud can be more of a long-term process which siphons off small amounts of money over time and is harder to detect.
-If you’re vigilant, you may be able to spot the signs of elder financial fraud happening to yourself, or someone you love.
+A suddenly empty bank account can make it pretty clear that you’ve been scammed.
+In other cases, the fraud can be more of a long-term process during which small amounts of money are siphoned off over time.
+If you’re vigilant, you may be able to spot the signs of elder financial fraud happening to yourself or to a loved one.

 It can be very difficult to detect elder fraud unless you’re in frequent contact with the victim.
-As a caregiver or family member, you may be able to detect telltale signs that things may not be normal.
+As a caregiver or family member, you may be able to detect telltale signs that things are not normal.
 Some signs can be:

-- caregivers or other people close to the victim that seem to have items or a lifestyle above what you would expect to be affordable can be a red flag.
+- Flush family members or friends.
+Caregivers or other people close to the victim who seem to have items or a lifestyle above what you would expect to be affordable can be a red flag.
 They may just be good savers, or they may be supplementing their income in other ways.

-- review your credit card and bank statements at least monthly.
-Track down any unexplained charges and report them to your bank.
+- You have unexplained charges on your credit card.
+It’s prudent to review your credit card and bank statements at least monthly.
+If you see any unexplained charges, you should report them to your bank.
 Even very small charges should be explained.
-When credit card numbers are stolen, it is common for the credit card thieves to put through a small initial charge to ensure the card is still valid to increase its value on the credit card black market.
+When credit card numbers are stolen, it’s common for the thieves to put through a small initial charge to ensure the card is still valid.
+This can increase the value of the credit card details on the black market.

-- many credit card companies and some banks will allow you to set up activity alerts.
-This will let you keep track of banking activity in a more “real time” way than waiting for monthly statements.
+- You get an alert from your bank.
+Many credit card companies and banks have default fraud alert systems, and some will allow you to set up your own activity alerts.
+This will let you keep track of banking activity in real time rather than waiting for monthly statements.
 You’ll likely be able to set up online access to your accounts as well to monitor account activity.

-- Credit monitoring companies are required to provide free credit reports at least annually.
-Ensure you take advantage of that and review your reports for accounts that you didn’t open.
-In Canada, you can also review your credit report monthly for free at Credit Karma.
-Credit Karma also has a [U.S. site]((https://www.creditkarma.com) which you can use, or Annual Credit Report.
+- You credit report looks odd.
+Credit monitoring companies are required to provide free credit reports at least annually.
+Ensure you take advantage of that and review your reports looking for accounts that you didn’t open.
+And look for a change in your score that indicates someone may have been racking up bad debt in your name.
+In Canada, you can review your credit report monthly for free at Credit Karma.

 How to prevent elder fraud